kayne10/RoR-Gradebook-App/README.md

 ### Start the application from scratch
 `bundle && rake db:migrate && rails server`

+I included the sqlite file so the database is not empty.
+You can view the login info in `db/seed.rb`.`

 If you want to reset and seed the database use
 `rake db:reset && rake db:seed`